ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 After looking at these symbols, he might figure that the expression $$x^{\text{whatever}}$$, is matched with $$\text{whatever} \cdot x ^{\text{whatever} - 1}$$.
 And, when asked to derive $$x^{100}$$ he, correctly, writes $$100 x^{99}$$.
 Does this mean that he "really knows" how to differentiate the expression $$x^n$$?
 Also, since he doesn't know anything about the notion of limits and derivatives, he will most likely miss the meaning of "derivative as rate of change".

 So, when we train a neural network to integrate by providing it with thousands examples of "derivative - antiderivative" pairs, does it really learn to integrate?
 And what does "really" mean in this context?

+#### The utilitarian approach

+The utilitarian approach states that as long as the neural network model outputs correct answers, does it really matter whether this constitutes a deeper understanding of maths?
+Even if it is merely a pattern matching ability acquired and perfected through the presentation of hundreds of thousands of examples, who cares?